Playing To Win

 Can You Be Both Cost Leader & Differentiator?

 The Playing to Win strategy question that I probably get most often is: why can’t we be both a cost leader and a differentiator?
 Given the question’s frequency, and the critical importance of the answer, I am going to provide a comprehensive answer in my 27th Playing to Win/Practitioner Insights piece on Can you be Both Cost Leader & Differentiator.
+(Links for the rest of the PTW/PI series can be found here.)

 Why the Frequency of the Question?